Nevada offers several options to get your HSE (High School Equivalency) Diploma, the GED®, HiSET, and TASC.

 Some states, however, were concerned about the cost of the new computerized GED exam which would cost $55 more than the former paper and pencil format.
 The new computer-based GED exam costs in Nevada $120 while the old series of tests was $65.

 Several states have dumped the GED exam and opted for other cheaper and still in paper format offered high school equivalency exams provided by other publishers.
 Furthermore, not all of Nevada’s public and privately owned GED testing centers are ready or equipped to handle the computerized version of the GED exam.
-The Nevada Board of Education decided that it will require all Nevada’s GED testing centers to provide both paper and computer alternatives to take the exam.
+The Nevada Board of Education decided that it will require all Nevada’s GED testing centers to provide both paper and computer alternatives to take the high school equivalency test.